thomasdefise/OSCP_Resources/Enumeration/Files101.md

 - [earlybird](https://github.com/americanexpress/earlybird) is a sensitive data detection tool capable of scanning source code repositories for clear text password violations, PII, outdated cryptography methods, key files and more.
 - [git-hound](https://github.com/ezekg/git-hound) is a Git plugin that helps prevent sensitive data from being committed into a repository by sniffing potential commits against PCRE regular expressions.
 - [truffleHog](https://github.com/dxa4481/truffleHog) searches through git repositories for secrets, digging deep into commit history and branches.
+- [Gitleaks](https://github.com/zricethezav/gitleaks) is a SAST tool for detecting hardcoded secrets like passwords, api keys, and tokens in git repos.

 ```bash
 git log -p | scanrepo